Brian Cipenga

-Brian Kibambe Cipenga (born 11 March 1998) is a Congolese footballer who plays as a left winger for Spanish club CD Castellón and the DR Congo national team.
+Brian Kibambe Cipenga (born 11 March 1998) is a Congolese professional footballer who plays as a winger for Spanish club Almería and the DR Congo national team.

-Career
+Club career

 Born in Kinshasa, Cipenga moved to Portugal at early age, and was a Boavista FC youth graduate.
-After making his senior debut with the reserves in the 2017–18 season, he moved to fellow Porto FA Elite Division side SC Freamunde in 2018.
+After making his senior debut with the reserves in the 2017–18 season, he moved to fellow Porto FA Elite Division side Freamunde in 2018.

-In 2019, Cipenga joined FC Famalicão, but only featured for their under-23 team in the Liga Revelação.
+In 2019, Cipenga joined Famalicão, but only featured for their under-23 team in the Liga Revelação.
 On 16 July 2020, he signed for Campeonato de Portugal side SC Ideal.

-In July 2021, Cipenga agreed to a deal with Anadia FC in the Liga 3.
+In July 2021, Cipenga agreed to a deal with Anadia in the Liga 3.
 The following 26 January, he moved to Campeonato de Portugal side Länk FC Vilaverdense, and helped in their promotion to Liga 3 at the end of the season.

-On 21 June 2023, Cipenga was announced at Liga Portugal 2 side FC Paços de Ferreira.
+On 21 June 2023, Cipenga was announced at Liga Portugal 2 side Paços de Ferreira.
 He made his professional debut on 12 August, starting in a 0–0 home draw against União de Leiria, and scored his first goal fourteen days later, in a 5–1 home routing of CD Tondela.

-On 6 July 2024, Cipenga moved abroad and joined Spanish Segunda División side CD Castellón.
+On 6 July 2024, Cipenga moved abroad and joined Spanish Segunda División side Castellón.
+On 25 June 2026, he agreed to a three-year deal with fellow league team Almería.

 International career

 Cipenga was called up to the DR Congo national team for a set of 2026 FIFA World Cup qualification matches in October 2025.
+He was part of the squad that secured qualification for the FIFA World Cup after a historic 1–0 victory over Jamaica, sealed by a 100th-minute goal from Axel Tuanzebe, marking the nation's first World Cup appearance in 52 years.

+On 19 May 2026, Cipenga was included in the 26-man squad selected by head coach Sébastien Desabre to represent the DR Congo at the 2026 FIFA World Cup.
+Cipenga had a supporting role during the group-stage of the World Cup, and scored his first international goal seven minutes into DR Congo's round of 32 match against England.
+DR Congo had the lead during the first half because of Cipenga's goal, but England went on to score two goals in the second half, ultimately winning the match.